-Do you think, you have nothing to hide?
+What do you know about computer privacy and software privacy?
+Do you have online privacy issues?
+Do you think you have nothing to hide?
+Have any internet privacy issues?
 Think again.
-You don’t find any good reason for keeping your data private; ok let’s do one thing, how about posting all your bank details, credit card numbers, medical records, text messages, social security numbers, and some of your very private and intimate click on the internet, will that be OK with you?
+You don’t find any good reason for keeping your data private; OK let’s do one thing, how about posting all your bank details, credit card numbers, medical records, text messages, social security numbers, and some of your very private and intimate click on the internet, will that be OK with you?

 If any such data of yours leaked and reached the wrong hands, you will be screwed.
 Anyone with access to your credit card can steal money, anyone with your medical history can use it against you, anyone with your private photos can easily blackmail you.

 The stolen data can easily be posted on the internet, no matter whether you like it or not; we don’t value computer privacy and software privacy until we lose control of our personal data.
 This is why people have internet privacy issues and why data security and privacy should play an important part in your computer usage.

 My answer to computer privacy can be different than yours, but our supporting arguments can’t; I believe Privacy (in this case; computer privacy and software privacy) is what sets humans apart from animals, it’s what differentiates you and me from those living under dictatorships and despots.
 I mean, animals don’t have internet privacy issues and they sure don’t know what data security and privacy is.
 We often don’t consider privacy, a right, until we need it the most; could be a pull-over at a traffic stop or an arrest at a protest.
 This kind of mentality applies to computer privacy and software privacy and is why many can develop internet privacy issues.
 Internet privacy issues are a real thing folks, get good privacy software so you can have computer privacy!